 “(v) The lease for the restaurant, tavern, nightclub entertainment venue, or retail establishment shall extend at least until December 31, 2023;

-“(vi) If the small business is a franchisee of a franchise with multiple locations, the business receiving assistance must be independently owned and operated;
+“(vi) If the small business is a franchisee of a franchise with multiple locations, the business receiving assistance shall be independently owned and operated;

-“(vii) The small business did not receive funding from the Restaurant Revitalization Fund established by Section 5003 of the American Rescue Plan Act of 2021, approved March 11, 2021 (Pub.
-L. 117-2; H.R.
-1319);
+“(vii) The small business shall not have received funding from the Restaurant Revitalization Fund established by section 5003 of the American Rescue Plan Act of 2021, approved March 11, 2021 (135 Stat.
+85; 15 U.S.C. § 9009c);

-“(viii) The small business did not receive funding from the Shuttered Venue Operators Grant established by Section 324 of the Economic Aid to Hard-Hit Small Businesses, Nonprofits and Venues Act of 2020 (Economic Aid Act), approved December 27, 2020 (Pub.
-L. 116-260; H.R.
-748); and”
+“(viii) The small business shall not have received funding from the Shuttered Venue Operators Grant established by section 324 of the Economic Aid to Hard-Hit Small Businesses, Nonprofits and Venues Act, approved December 27, 2020 (134 Stat.
+2022; 15 U.S.C. § 9009a); and”

 “(ix) The small-business owner shall demonstrate that he or she will pay one-third of the amount of past due rent.